 About the author

-Laura Bear is Associate Professor of Anthropology at the London School of Economics and has carried out fieldwork in India for twenty years.
+Laura Bear is Professor of Anthropology at the London School of Economics and has carried out fieldwork in India for twenty years.
 She is the author of two previous books, Lines of the Nation: Indian Railway Workers, Bureaucracy, and the Intimate Historical Self (2007), and a novel, The Jadu House: Intimate Histories of Anglo-India (2000).

 "The creation and control of public goods, debt, and enterprise are the topics that animate Navigating Austerity.
 Laura Bear examines the struggles of working people to find meaning in their environment when economic renewal is starved of public investment.
 Their profound ethical dilemmas and the religious expression of this condition are brilliantly elucidated."